Learn proven strategies for giving & receiving constructive feedback, plus tips on how to make feedback sessions more productive!

 Understanding the Benefits of Constructive Feedback

-Providing advice to colleagues is crucial in the workplace; that said, this should be done in a respectful, supportive way that encourages individuals and teams to grow and develop.
+Providing advice to colleagues is crucial in the workplace; that said, it should be done in a respectful, supportive way that encourages individuals and teams to grow and develop.
+In fact, statistics have revealed that 96% of employees believe regular feedback is beneficial to their growth and performance.

 Below are a few among the various reasons to consider adopting a constructive approach to exchanging feedback:

-• Improvement: Positive comments point out areas for improvement; hence, individuals and teams gain a more holistic awareness of how to develop their skills and make progress toward their goals.
+Positive comments point out areas for improvement; hence, individuals and teams gain a more holistic awareness of how to hone their skills and make progress toward their goals.
+As found out in a study, feedback based on strengths reduces turnover by 14.9%, underscoring its impact on positive change and retention.

-• Motivation: When delivered in a supportive manner, feedback provides the essential motivation for individuals/ teams to continue to work towards their objectives and improve their performance.
+When delivered in a supportive manner, feedback provides the essential “push” for individuals/teams to continue to work towards their objectives and improve their performance.
+In fact, those who receive daily input are 3.6 times more likely to feel motivated than those who get annual reviews – and those who receive recognition are 69% more likely to perform better at work.

 Criticism vs. Feedback: What are the Differences?